fnordware/AdobeWebM/README.md

 Right now there's a working WebM plug-in for Premiere Pro, along with a [WebP](https://developers.google.com/speed/webp/) plug-in for Photoshop.
 Both are considered to be beta releases.

-The download binaries, check my postings on the relevant [discussion](https://groups.google.com/a/webmproject.org/group/webm-discuss) [forums](https://groups.google.com/a/webmproject.org/group/webp-discuss), where I will post links.
+To download binaries, check my postings on the relevant [discussion](https://groups.google.com/a/webmproject.org/group/webm-discuss) [forums](https://groups.google.com/a/webmproject.org/group/webp-discuss), where I will post links.

 License
 -------